OWASP/www-project-threat-and-safeguard-matrix/index.md

 Application teams can also combine a STIDE-LM enhanced TaSM with a [data flow diagram](https://d1.awsstatic.com/whitepapers/compliance/pci-dss-compliance-on-aws.pdf?did=wp_card&trk=wp_card).
 Note a data flow diagram is a network diagram that shows key attributes such as (Encryption Layers, Access Control Methods, and Data Types).

-By using both a STRIDE-LM enhanced TaSM and a Data Flow Diagram application teams can have a simple and effective way to describe their applications and thier perceived threats during Architecture Review Boards.
+By using both a STRIDE-LM enhanced TaSM and a Data Flow Diagram application teams can have a simple and effective way to describe their applications and thier perceived threats during architecture review boards.
 This can create insightful discussions.
 Additionally, architecture review boards might notice that 20% of all applications possess the same findings.
-These findings can be communicated to IT leadership for resolution with an enterprise solution.
+These findings can be communicated to IT leadership for resolution by an enterprise solution.
 ![Threat Modeling](assets/images/TMplusSTRIDELM.jpg)

 # Using the TaSM to help improve Risk Committees